emfol/getting_rusty/README.md

 are also installed:

  - `rustc`: The Rust compiler.
- - `cargo`: The Rust package manager.
+ - `cargo`: The build system and package manager for Rust.

 Those tools will be discussed next.